CreativeCrafts/laravel-ai-assistant/README.md

         ->process()
         ->response(); // returns the response from the assistant as a string
 ```

+## Newly Added Features

+	•	Create and manage AI assistants.
+	•	Set models, temperature, and custom instructions for the assistant.
+	•	Utilize tools like code interpretation, file search, and custom function calls.
+	•	Interact with assistants via threads for tasks like message completion, chat, and task processing.
+	•	Supports both synchronous and streamed completions.
+	•	Handle audio transcription and translation with OpenAI models.

 ## Available Methods
       init(): Assistant: Initializes the AI assistant.